-Mailchimp email setup instructions
+Mailchimp email setup

 Follow these instructions to configure and send Mailchimp email messages using HoodEngage.